Main Content

 • MATLAB programmers can return custom HTTP headers, HTTP status codes, HTTP status messages, and payloads in functions deployed to MATLAB Production Server.

-Write MATLAB Function for Web Request Handler
+Write MATLAB Functions for Web Request Handler

-The structure in the function input argument contains the following fields:
+The structure in the function input argument contains the following fields.

 Field NameData TypeDimensionsDescription